 The APR is sometimes called the effective interest rate because what it essentially shows is the interest rate on the money that you actually received after you’ve paid fees and costs.

 If you take out a $10,000 loan at 5 percent interest with a $500 upfront origination fee, you only receive $9,500.
 But your interest charges are still based on an initial loan balance of $10,000.
 So while your interest rate is 5 percent, your effective interest rate on the $9,500 you actually received is 5.43 percent (assuming a 10-year repayment term).

-The larger the loan, the less of an impact fees and costs have on APR.
+The larger the loan, the less of an impact a flat fee or cost has on APR.
 That $500 fee would only increase the APR on a 10-year $100,000 loan with a 5 percent interest rate to about 5.044 percent, compared to the 5.43 percent APR on a $10,000 loan with the same fee.
 However, sometimes fees are charged as a percentage of loan balance (see discussion of federal student loans below).

 The same is true of the loan repayment term — the longer you are spreading your payments out, the less of an impact fees and costs have on APR.
 Spread that $500 fee on a $10,000 loan with a 5 percent interest rate out over 30 years, and the APR is 5.26 percent, compared to 5.43 percent if repaid over 10 years.

 APR and student loans

 What most people really want to know about the difference between interest rate and APR is what all of this mean in the real world?